 Services available to patients of the GICPC include, but are not limited to: genetic testing, screening and therapeutic endoscopy, imaging, gastrointestinal surgery, and psychological and nutrition counseling by a team of gastroenterologists, radiologists, pathologists, surgeons, nurses, clinical psychologists, and nutritionists.
-The first step is a meeting with Dr. Jung or her colleague, M. Rosario Ferreira, MD, to help determine your risk and develop a personalized program to protect your health, including screening recommendations.
+The first step is a meeting with one of our specialists to help determine your risk and develop a personalized program to protect your health, including screening recommendations.
 This may involve a referral to test for genes that increase susceptibility to gastrointestinal cancer.
 If indicated, your plan may include endoscopic screening such as colonoscopy or upper endoscopy to help find cancer early or prevent it from occurring.
 Blood tests or x-rays to provide additional information might also be recommended, as well as referral to specialist members of the team.
 The GICPC will schedule your tests, help determine how often you should be checked, and recommend which procedures will be most beneficial.

 Taking Action to Reduce Your Risk

 As many as one in five people who develop colorectal cancer have family members who have been affected by this disease.
 Other gastrointestinal cancers such as stomach, small intestinal, or pancreatic cancer may run in families as well.
 If you or a relative have had more than one type of cancer (including GI cancer), or pre-cancerous conditions such as GI polyps, gastrointestinal cancer may run in your family.
+If you have a BRCA2 mutation and a family history of pancreatic cancer, you may benefit from screening for pancreatic cancer.
 The GICPC will develop an individual risk assessment based on personal and family history, and other cancer risk factors.
 The information can be used to construct a personalized plan, which may involve a variety of GICPC team members.

 There are some known inherited syndromes that increase gastrointestinal cancer risk: